zulip/zulip/docs/production/upgrade-or-modify.md

 The exception to this rule is when we ask or encourage a user to apply a change to their production system to help verify the fix resolves the issue for them.
-You can expect the Zulip community to be responsive in debugging any problems any caused by a patch we asked you to apply.
+You can expect the Zulip community to be responsive in debugging any problems caused by a patch we asked you to apply.

 ### Upgrading to master